myadmin-plugins/googlecheckout-payments/README.md

 ## License

-The GoogleCheckout handling plugin for MyAdmin class is licensed under the LGPL-v2 license.
+The Googlecheckout handling plugin for MyAdmin class is licensed under the LGPL-v2 license.